ARTFL-Project/text-pair/README.md

 Before running any alignment, make sure you edit your copy of `config.ini`.
 See [below](#configuring-the-alignment) for details

+### NOTE: source designates the source database from which reuses are deemed to originate, and target is the collection borrowing from source.
+In practice, the number of alignments won't vary significantly if you swap source and target

 The sequence aligner is executed via the `textpair` command.

 `textpair` takes the following command-line arguments: